 By default, the prefetch offset is 5'b00000.
-For example, if S0 receives a cacheable read at address 0x100, the cache line at address 0x120 is prefetched.
+For example, if S0 receives a cacheable read at address 0×100 , the cache line at address 0×120 is prefetched.
 Prefetching the following cache line might not result in optimal performance.
 In some systems, it might be better to prefetch more in advance to achieve better performance.
 The prefetch offset enables this by setting the address of the prefetched cache line to Cache Line + 1 + Offset.
 The optimal value of the prefetch offset depends on the L3 read latency and on the L1 read issuing capability.
-It is recommended to perform system experiments by varying the prefetch offset, to find the optimal value.
+ARM recommends that you perform system experiments by varying the prefetch offset, to find the optimal value.

-perform system experiments by varying the prefetch offset, to find the op- Note The prefetch mechanism is not launched for a 4KB boundary crossing.
+The prefetch mechanism is not launched for a 4KB boundary crossing.